Read our press release about the campaign launch.

 Today, the ban on local hire is still active, even though local officials, labor unions, and community groups have argued for years that connecting local infrastructure projects with good jobs for local workers is not only something that communities desperately want, but something that would have a major positive impact on regional economies.

 Now, new research from Jobs to Move America shows that the justification for the ban – that linking local hire to infrastructure projects would suppress competition and increase costs – is simply not true.
+While the USDOT has reinstated a local hire pilot program, removing the federal prohibition is what is needed to create lasting change in our communities.

 It doesn’t have to be this way.